selfstartdev/RefList/README.md

  * value types
  */

+// returns the number of listNodes in the list list.size;

-//returns list-node with id of purple list.get('purple');
+// returns list-node with id of purple list.get('purple');

-//returns the list node that matches the head list.getHead();
+// returns the list node that matches the head list.getHead();

-//returns the list node that matches the head list.getTail();
+// returns the list node that matches the head list.getTail();

 // returns the list node at the given position